m-bartos/m-bartos/README.md

 Choosing C as my starting point has proven beneficial, given its proximity to the Unix terminal, making everything click.
 I anticipate gaining more experience in C and exploring object-oriented programming with C++, Python, Java, or other languages in the future.

 ## 42 Prague
-I am currently exploring the basics of networks and C++ (C++98 standard).
-I am also preparing for the start of Minishell team project with [orezek](https://github.com/orezek) at 42 Prague, which is about building our own bash.
+I am currently exploring the basics of networking, C++ (C++98 standard) and together with [orezek](https://github.com/orezek) we are writing our own [Minishell](https://github.com/m-bartos/42_minishell) at 42 Prague, which is about building our own bash.

 ### 42 Projects already done ✅
 * **[**Philosophers**](https://github.com/m-bartos/42_philosophers)** - **100/100**